WebSocket Communication Protocol

 • {"type": "iot", "commands": [ ... ]}

-• The server sends IoT action commands to the device, which the device parses and executes (e.g., turning on lights, setting temperature, etc.).
+• Server sends IoT action commands to device, device parses and executes (e.g., turn on lights, set temperature, etc.).

 6. Audio Data: Binary Frames

-• When the server sends audio binary frames (Opus encoded), the client decodes and plays them.
+• When server sends audio binary frames (Opus encoded), client decodes and plays.

-• If the client is in a “listening” (recording) state, received audio frames will be ignored or cleared to prevent conflicts.
+• If client is in “listening” (recording) state, received audio frames are ignored or cleared to prevent conflicts.

-• Audio input, after possible echo cancellation, noise reduction, or volume gain, is packaged as binary frames through Opus encoding and sent to the server.
+• Audio input, after possible echo cancellation, noise reduction, or volume gain, is packaged via Opus encoding into binary frames and sent to server.

-• When receiving binary frames from the server, they are likewise considered Opus data.
+• When receiving binary frames from server, they are also considered Opus data.

-• The device side will decode them and then pass them to the audio output interface for playback.
+• Device performs decoding, then sends to audio output interface for playback.

-• If the server’s audio sampling rate is inconsistent with the device, it will be resampled after decoding.
+• If server’s audio sample rate differs from device, resampling is performed after decoding.

 5. Common State Transitions

-The following briefly describes the key state transitions of the device side, corresponding to WebSocket messages:
+The following briefly describes key state transitions on device side, corresponding to WebSocket messages:

 1. IdleConnecting